eisenjulian/nlp_estimator_tutorial/blog.md

 ```bash
 > tensorboard --logdir={model_dir}
 ```
 We can visualize many metrics collected while training and testing, including the loss function values of each model at each training step, and the precision-recall curves.
-This is of course most useful to select which model works best for our use-case as well as how to choose our classification thresholds.
+This is of course most useful to select which model works best for our use-case as well as how to choose classification thresholds.

 ![PR curve](https://raw.githubusercontent.com/eisenjulian/nlp_estimator_tutorial/master/pr_curves.png)